Serving as a union rep on faculty selection and evaluation committees

 - Evaluations ~ Meetings with the evaluee

-An LFA rep needs to be a continuing, regular or reg-in-temp faculty member who has completed their final evaluation.
+An LFA rep needs to be a continuing, regular or reg-in-temp faculty member who has completed their final evaluation; the same applies for all members of a faculty selection or evaluation committee.
 This avoids any possibility or perception of conflict of interest in the hiring or evaluation process.

 Ideally, you will be the LFA rep for the next few years for this department or program, so that any time there is a hiring or an evaluation, you will be the LFA rep to the committee.
 Your main task is to ensure that the processes are fair and equitable, and follow the Collective Agreement.
 The procedures of your home department may be different from those of this department, and this is a great opportunity for you and others on the committee to share your experiences.